proinsias/proinsias.github.io/_posts/2017/2017-02-02-PSQL-pg_size_pretty-get-the-size-of-an-index.md

 ---
 layout: single
-title: 'PSQL: Get The Size Of An Index'
+title: "PSQL: Get The Size Of An Index"
 excerpt: Using the pg_size_pretty and pg_relation_size functions
 date: 2017-02-02
 last_modified_at: 2023-04-26 13:22:37